linuxlabcmuq/linuxlab/README.md

-# Terminal Style Campaign for Linux Lab at CMUQ
+# Terminal Style Campaign for Unix Lab at CMUQ